 - 1 cup Swiss cheese shredded

-- Fresh thyme chopped, or dried thyme
+- thyme fresh, chopped, or a few pinches dried thyme

 - Heat enough oil to cover the bottom of a large skillet over medium-high heat.